magomimmo/modern-cljs/doc/tutorial-09.md

 ## Enter the mutable world

-Even a not so careful reader should have noted that in the assertions we assumed the existance of the "src/cljs" source directory which lives inside $CLOJURESCRIPT_HOME directory.
-If we want to go on making new assertions on this mutable world, you start figthing with it.
+Even a not so careful reader should have noted that the assertions assumed the existance of the "src/cljs" source directory which lives inside $CLOJURESCRIPT_HOME directory.
+If you want to go on and creating new assertions on a mutable world, you start figthing with it.
 It is frequently easier to mock it up.

 # Next step - It's better to be safe than sorry (Part 2)